DanhouLi/danhouli.github.io/_pages/research.md

   nav .navbar-brand {
     margin-left: 7px !important; /* Try 0px first.
 If it needs a tiny push, try 2px or 3px */
   }
+  /* THICKER NAVIGATION BUTTONS */
+  nav .navbar-nav .nav-link {
+    font-weight: 400 !important; /* Change to 600 or "bold" if you want them even thicker! */ }
 </style>

 <script>